sonic-net/SONiC/doc/static-route/SONiC_static_route_bfd_hld.md

 <br>
 <br>

-## Table reconciliation after BfdRouteMgr crash/restart
+## Table reconciliation after StaticRouteBfd crash/restart
-When BfdRouteMgr crashes or restarts, it loses all the internal table contents.
+When StaticRouteBfd crashes or restarts, it loses all the internal table contents.
 Need to rebuild the internal tables from redis DB (i.e., configuration DB, application DB, state DB, etc), and do cross checking between these tables and redis db to make the information consistent among these tables, and then start to process the events received from redis DB.

 ### Start event listening
 Start event listening before the following table and redis DB reconciliation, so the event won't be missing during the reconciliation.